I don't think he's sleeping...

 This review is based on the PSN and PC version of the game.

-The Co-Op Experience: Four player online or LAN play with drop in/drop out support.
+The Co-Op Experience: Four player online play with drop in/drop out support.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.